-The flue gas goes through extensive cleaning processes to ensure it meets the requirements of the environmental permit.
+The flue gas goes through an extensive cleaning process to ensure it meets the requirements of the environmental permit.
 Oxides of nitrogen are reduced to nitrogen and water vapour by injection of aqueous ammonia within the furnace.
 Within the scrubber reactor vessel, hydrated lime is injected to neutralise the acidic gases and powdered activated carbon is injected to absorb heavy metals and dioxin/furans.
 Particulate matter is removed by passing the flue gas through a series of fabric filter bags.
 The porous nature of the filter bags will allow the cleaned gas through, which is released to atmosphere through the site stack, but not the powdered residue.

 The resultant residue left on the filter bags is termed Air Pollution Control residue (APCr) and this is collected in 3 silos.
-APCr accounts for approximately 3-4% of the facility's waste throughput and at present and is sent for disposal at a licensed hazardous waste site.
-In 2014, methods for recycling APCr were trialled and, after proving to be successful, the facility now recycles 40-45% of the APCr produced at site.
+APCr accounts for approximately 3-4% of the facility's waste throughput and in 2015 the facility recycled approx. 50% of the APCr produced at site.
+The remainder of the APCr was sent for disposal at a licensed hazardous waste site.